 Whiteflies are tiny white flying bugs that are common pests for most houseplants.
 They suck the leaves and flower buds’ juices, which cause the yellowing and dropping of leaves.
 If infested, the adult flies will become visible when the plant’s leaves are moved.
 They lay eggs on the underside of the leaves, so inspect them for any eggs or whiteflies.

 Though infestation is relatively rare, small indoor plants like the Peperomia Prostrata are easily damaged by whiteflies.
 Use insecticidal soap to kill pest eggs and spray neem oil to prevent them from coming back.

-Mealybugs look like fuzzy white dust on the stems or the bottoms of leaves.
+Mealybugs look like fuzzy white stuff on the stems or the bottoms of leaves.
 These small bugs eat any new growth on the String of Turtles.
-Overwatering and over-fertilizing are the most common causes of Mealybugs.
+Overly wet soil and over-fertilizing are the most common causes of Mealybugs.
 They can easily spread and infect other indoor plants, so move the infected plant away from healthy plants.